Offboarding Employees

 We recognize that a job loss can be a very stressful time.
 Our Employee Assistance Program has a wide array of services including confidential counseling, legal guidance, financial resources and more.

-Go to ComPsych Guidance Resources Online, click on the Register tab and enter the Organizational Web ID code: UNTS.
+Visit ComPsych Guidance Resources Online, click on the Register tab and enter the Organizational Web ID code: UNTS.
 These resources are available to you and family members living in your home for three (3) months after the end of your employment to help you with your transition.

 Texas Workforce Commission (TWC)

-Jobs at UNTHSC – Reduction in Force (RIF) only
+Reduction in Force (RIF) only – Jobs at UNTHSC

 Employees whose positions are eliminated as part of a reduction in force (RIF) are not given preference when applying for jobs on campus.
 However, Campus HR will reach out to the department hiring manager to ensure they know that your employment ended through no fault of your own.
-Please let your Campus HR Rep know when you apply for a position on campus and provide a posting number, so the department hiring manager can be notified.
+Please let your HR Business Partner know when you apply for a position on campus and provide a posting number, so the department hiring manager can be notified.
 The recruitment process for a RIF candidate can be waived, if the department hiring manager chooses to do so.
 The UNTHSC job board is located online at https://jobs.untsystem.edu.

 We’ve also provided some online learning suggestions for your job search.
 Your HR Business Partner can help review your resume or offer suggestions.
 They can provide appropriate referrals and answer any questions you may have along the way.